 sudo certbot renew --dry-run

-Save and exit the crontab editor.
-The cron job runs daily, automatically renewing certificates within 30 days of expiration.
-As a result, your SSL certificate stays valid without manual intervention.
+The systemd timer handles automatic certificate renewal, checking twice daily and renewing certificates within 30 days of expiration.
+Your SSL certificate stays valid without manual intervention.

 Update Jellyfin Media Server